backdrop-contrib/date_popup_timepicker/README.txt

 INSTALLATION
 ------------

- * Dowload jQuery UI Timepicker (By François Gélinas) library https://fgelinas.com/code/timepicker/#get_timepicker and put its content to "timepicker" directory inside libraries directory (usually sites/all/libraries) so you should have
+ * Download jQuery UI Timepicker (By François Gélinas) library https://fgelinas.com/code/timepicker/#get_timepicker and put its content to "timepicker" directory inside libraries directory (usually sites/all/libraries) so you should have